-The Best Places to Eat Healthyish in Chicago
+The 16 Best Healthy Restaurants in Chicago

 If Beatrix were a person, she’d be someone we’d want to have lunch with all the time… at one of her namesake restaurants, of course.
 The laid-back, friendly spot serves tasty dishes that focus on fresh produce, lean proteins and the occasional giant chocolate-chip cookie.
 Beatrix just gets us.